markolofsen/django-cfg/solution/projects/frontend/packages/UI_GUIDE.md

 ### FeatureSection

-Grid of features with icons and descriptions
+Grid of features with icons and descriptions.
+Supports default (cards) and compact (minimal) variants.

 **Import:**
 ```tsx